regcs/AliceLG/README.md

 [![Donate](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N2TKY97VJJL96)

-## Features
+## Main Features
-- seamless integration into the common Blender workflow
+- integration into the common Blender workflow
-- a viewcone representing the Looking Glass volume in the scene
+- an optional viewcone representing the Looking Glass volume in the scene
 - lightfield viewport in the Looking Glass with:
-   - automatic and manual view refresh modes
+   - automatic and manual refresh modes
    - a holographic mouse cursor
    - most of the features of a native Blender viewport
 - render any camera view as single quilt image or animation
 - support for multiple scenes and view layers
 - addon settings are saved in & loaded from your Blender file
+- support for all available Looking Glass displays (including the new Looking Glass Portrait)

 ## System Requirements
 - Windows or macOS (Linux not tested yet)